Thom Yorke Gives Radiohead, UNKLE, & The Smile Songs Their Solo Debut: Watch

-Watch Thom Yorke Perform Radiohead’s “Bodysnatchers” & “Decks Dark” Solo For The First Time
+Watch Thom Yorke Perform Radiohead, UNKLE, & The Smile Songs Solo For The First Time

 Thom Yorke performed an acoustic set tonight at Zeltbühne in Zermatt, Switzerland.
-Among the many songs he played solo for the first time was “Bodysnatchers,” which appeared on Radiohead’s 2007 album In Rainbows.
-Other cuts played solo for the first time included “Exit Music (For A Film)” (from OK Computer), “Decks Dark” (from A Moon Shaped Pool), “Rabbit In Your Headlights” (his 1998 collab with UNKLE), and “Pana-vision” (the new the Smile single).
+Among the many songs he played solo for the first time were Radiohead’s “Bodysnatchers” (from In Rainbows), “Exit Music (For A Film)” (from OK Computer), and “Decks Dark” (from A Moon Shaped Pool).
+He also gave solo debuts to “Rabbit In Your Headlights” (his 1998 collab with UNKLE) and “Pana-vision” (the new the Smile single).
 Radiohead’s “These Are My Twisted Words” and his own The Eraser title track were also performed solo for the first time since 2010.
 Check out performance videos and the career-spanning setlist below.

 SETLIST: